 What are the expected outcomes of the research?

-The programmes of work will provide evidence about which factors are related with the ability to complete PROMs post-stroke, which can be used charities, the government and stroke specialists.
+The programmes of work will provide evidence about which factors are related to the ability to complete PROMs post-stroke, which can be used by charities, the government and stroke specialists.